Bacillus

 • Antibiotic sensitivity must be determined.

-• Caries preventive measures should be carried.
+• Caries preventive measures should be carried out.

 Question 5.
 Antistreptolysin O test.